fabiosvaz/labs/K8s/setup_k8s_kubeadm_flannel/README.md

 And you should see: No resources found.

 You can check the pods for all namespace / system level.
-Those are the system/base pods K8s rely on.
+Those are the system level pods.

 ```
 kubectl get pods --all-namespaces